Effective nasal breathing

 Breathing is natural, essential, and keeps us alive.
 So it’s hard to think you could be doing it wrong.
 Have you ever been told your breathing is noisy?
 Do you snore?
 Maybe your partner has misophonia or is a light sleeper?
 Or maybe you aren’t breathing correctly?

 When we breathe, the air should flow gently in and out through the nose.
+Breathing shouldn’t be something we need to think about.
+It’s an automatic function that varies based on what we're doing, and how we’re feeling.
 It should be quiet and comfortable, we shouldn’t notice it and it shouldn’t disturb those around us.

 So why is nose breathing so important?